SESYNC-ci/ci-spring2016/Lessons/shiny.md

 ![](shiny_files/layout.png)

 The diagram above depicts nested UI elements in the sidebar layout.
 The red boxes represent input objects and the blue boxes represent output objects.
 Each object is located within one or more nested **panels**, which are nested within a **layout**.
 Notice that **tab panels** are nested within the **tabset panel**.
 Objects and panels that are at the same level of hierarchy need to be separated by commas.
+Mistakes in usage of commas and parentheses between UI elements is one of the first things to look for when debugging a shiny app!

 The `fluidPage()` layout design consists of rows which contain columns of elements.
 To use it, you define the width of an element relative to a 12-unit grid within each column using the function `fluidRow()` and listing columns in units of 12.
 The argument `offset =` can be used to add extra spacing.
 For example: